zazikant/Langgraph-deep-research-agent/Droid_Agents/Readme.md

 Very Important:

-have a base prompt like: please note that if you dont have pre knowledge of subject and instead of doing  a regular web serach, you will always run bash command like droid @deep-research-agent "Research on xxxxxxxx". are you ready?
+have a base prompt like:  whenever you wnat to get web data, do this search @deep-research-agent "Research on xxxxxxxx" understood?

 For every search it will do:
-EXECUTE  (droid @deep-research-agent "What is the latest article published on gemengserv.com?", impact: low)
+droid @deep-research-agent "What is the latest article published on gemengserv.com"